 I've done quite well at car shows in Ontario.
 The car generally catches a ton of attention because of the bright exterior, but the trunk setup is generally what really gets people when they come up close to check it out.

-The past few years I haven't been able to enter many shows because of the downtime with the car.
+For the past few years I haven't been able to enter many shows because of the downtime with the car.

-Big ones in Canada for me are:
+The big ones in Canada for me are:

 - Berlin Klassik: European enthusiast show over multiple days